Skip to main content

 Mat Reeves’ academic interests in chronic diseases stem from a desire to blend the quantitative aspects of epidemiology with the practical aspects of disease prevention and public health.
 Current research activities include:

-• Stroke registries –the development of hospital-based stroke registries designed to monitor and improve the care of acute stroke patients.
-This includes work with the MASCOTS Study, the Michigan Coverdell Registry (MOSAIC), and Get-With-The-Guidelines-Stroke.
+• Stroke Registries – includes analysis of hospital-based stroke registries designed to monitor and improve the care of acute stroke patients (includes the MASCOTS Study, Michigan Stroke Coverdell Registry, national Get-With-The-Guidelines-Stroke, and INSPIRE-Stroke International stroke database network), as well as work on pre-hospital (EMS) data.

-• Sex differences in stroke outcomes – includes determining the causes of differences between men and women in functional outcomes, recovery, QOL, and access to acute care treatments.
+• Sex differences in stroke outcomes – includes determining the causes of differences between men and women in recovery, functional outcomes, quality of life (QOL), and access to acute care treatments.
+Involves co-leadership of the PROWESS (Prevention and Outcomes in Women Enhancing Stroke Support) advocacy group for stroke in women.

 • Understanding the epidemiology of behavioural lifestyles and physical activity.